Information from the CAA: info.caa.co.uk/euexit/

 As a responsible regulator, the CAA is undertaking the following activities in preparation for EU withdrawal.

-Supporting the Government in the EU exit process and preparations:
+Supporting the Government in the Brexit process and preparations:

 Preparing and resourcing a contingency plan for the regulation of aviation in the unlikely event of a non-negotiated withdrawal from the EU in March 2019.